matt2ology/obsidian-technical-notes/thenewboston-django-tutorial-for-beginners/08 - Activating Models.md

 source : <https://youtu.be/dONYOtb2ySI>

+## TL;DR

+When ever you need to make a change to your database structure

+1. Make the changes to your python code in the corresponding app's `models.py`
+2. `python manage.py makemigrations app_name`
+3. `python manage.py migrate`

 When you make an app, after we make the template model, we need to go into project source folder into settings and place our app into `INSTALLED_APPS` section.
 This will allow the app to interop with the database correctly. `'music.apps.MusicConfig',` is added to the `INSTALLED_APPS` list.

 Although we've defined our database models we still need to migrate the app's model to the actual database.